zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

 -   Use third-level domain name URLs, such as `referer-test.oss-cn-hangzhou.aliyuncs.com/aliyun-logo.png`, as they are more secure than bound second-level domain names.
 The third-level domain name access method provides bucket-level cleaning and isolation, enabling you to respond to a burst in leeching traffic while preventing different buckets from affecting each other, thereby increasing service availability.
 -   If you use custom domain names as links, bind the CNAME to a third-level domain name, with the rule bucket + endpoint.
 For example, your bucket is named “test” and the third-level domain name is `test.oss-cn-hangzhou.aliyuncs.com`.
 -   Set the strictest possible permission for the bucket.
 For example, set a bucket that provides Internet services to public-read or private.
 Do not set it to public-read-write.
-For bucket permission information, see [Access control](../../../../../intl.en-US/Developer Guide/Access and control/Overview.md#).
+For bucket permission information, see [Access control](../../../../../reseller.en-US/Developer Guide/Access and control/Overview.md#).
 -   Verify access sources and set a Referer whitelist based on your requirement.
 -   If you need a more rigorous anti-leeching solution, consider using signed URLs.
 -   Record access logs of the bucket, so that you can promptly discover leeching and verify the effectiveness of your anti-leeching solution.
-For access log information, see [Access logging configuration](../../../../../intl.en-US/Developer Guide/Access and control/Overview.md#).

 ## FAQ {#section_htv_jl2_vdb .section}